asherbar/InspectorDB/README.md

     Warning: Do not run in production with `DEBUG=1`!

 1. Execute: `python manage.py runserver`.
-    *Note*: The first time running may require first executing `python manage.py migrate`.
+    *Note 1*: The first time running may require first executing `python manage.py migrate`.
 See [Django's docs](https://docs.djangoproject.com/en/3.1/ref/django-admin/#django-admin-migrate) for more on this command.
+    *Note 2*: If accessing the local server returns an "Incorrect padding" error page, clear your browser's cookies for the localhost site and refresh the page.